Conjugate The Spanish Verb Tener

 Yo tengo I have

-tienes You have (inf.)
+tienes You have (inf.Even so, )

-Usted tiene You have (form.)
+Usted tiene You have (form. )

 Él/Ella/Usted tiene He/She/You have